 1. Circuit Splits - A circuit split is "[t]he existence of conflicting decisions between two or more of the United States courts of appeals, usu[ally] on a question of law.
 Circuit Split, Black's Law Dictionary (12th ed.
 2024).
 A circuit spilt is a ripe topic for law review because it allows for the author to make a number of normative statements about the law at issue.
 U.S. Law Week, which can be accessed by Bloomberg, is a great resource for circuit splits.
 Watch the below video on how to use LexisNexis to find circuit splits.

-2. Cases of First Impression - A case of first impression is "a case for the determination of which no precedent can be found."
+2. Cases of First Impression - a case of first impression is "a case for the determination of which no precedent can be found."
 Case primae impressionis, Ballentine's Law Dictionary (3d ed.
 1969).
 Like a circuit spilt, a case of first impression is a ripe topic for law review because it allows for the author to make a number of normative statements about the law at issue as it is an unresolved legal issue.

-Search "first impression", "case of first impression" or "matter of first impression" when researching in case law, legal news, blogs, or you can use Lexis+AI (please note that you should always check the results of AI).
+Search "first impression", "case of first impression" or "matter of first impression" when researching in case law, legal news, blogs or you can use Lexis+AI (please note that you should always check the results of AI).

-3. Comparative State Surveys - Comparative state surveys will allow you to compare law across states as you search for unresolved legal issues.
+3. Comparative State Surveys - comparative state surveys will allow you to compare law across states as you search for unresolved legal issues.

 1. News